 A long, long time ago all the birds of the air came together for a gathering to choose a king.
 They decided the strongest bird should claim the title, and that would be the bird who could fly to the highest point in the sky.

 The birds took flight together and one by one they gave up.
 Only the eagle kept on flying, soaring high above all the others.
 The eagle looked down and shouted out, "I am the king of all birds."

-But a little wren popped out from beneath the eagle’s feathers.
+But a little wren popped out from beneath the eagle's feathers and stretched his wings.
 He flew above the eagle, who was too tired to follow the tiny wren.

 The wren chirped out, as loudly as he could, "I am the King of all Birds."